Data boosts U.S. stocks but drags down oil prices

 Worries over slowing growth in China had rattled financial markets in recent months despite steps by the Chinese authorities to stimulate the economy.

-MSCI's main Asia-Pacific index .MIAPJ0000PUS, which tracks shares in key markets in the region, touched its lowest in two and a half weeks after the China data.
+MSCI's main Asia-Pacific index, which tracks shares in key markets in the region, touched its lowest in two and a half weeks after the China data.

 Bond yields rose on the prospect of higher U.S. interest rates, after the Federal Reserve left the door open last week to a first increase since 2006 in December.